Small Businesses often get turned down for Loans by Banks. How to avoid this rejection!

 For those that struggle with collecting payments and have clients that pay late, there is an abundance of new invoicing technology that chases payments automatically.
 This can increase the speed at which you receive payments and reduce your stress in chasing them up personally.
 You may also find that providing additional payment methods for your customers will help such as credit cards.

-We recommend speaking to our accountant for advice on how you can position yourself in the best way possible for gaining finance in your business.
+We recommend speaking to one of our accountants for advice on how you can position yourself in the best way possible for gaining finance in your business.

 Don't let your Startup fail: 7 Financial habits of a Healthy Startup